Meowrin/al-guides-temporary/OpSi.md

    - Fleet swapping is bottom left now cause you will eventually get access to up to 4 fleet simultanously.
    - Order tab: on the radar on the right side of the screen.
 Change fleet, resting to heal up and remove fatigue, recon, submarine call-ins all cost AP.
 Change fleet cost up to 100 AP, slowly drain to 0 over time.
 Rest cost a static 50. recon cost up to 12? drain to 0 over 15-30 mins.
    - Scanning mode: clunky piece of shit but important to locate hidden cache.
 If you do not have the entire map reveal through recon, you gonna need to go here often to locate hidden cache that will not show up on the map.
+- Change fleet and cats by going to Order (on the Radar to the right) then Fleet Redeployment.
-- Don't be afraid of retreating or restarting, you don't have morale or oil cost to worry about, restart as much as you want to get the outcome that you want
+- Don't be afraid of retreating or restarting, you don't have morale or oil cost to worry about, restart as much as you want to get the outcome that you want.

 #### Overworld map: